-The Cathedral Choir sings each Sunday at 11 am, and on the second Sunday of each month at 7 pm, from September to June, with limited participation during the Summer months.
+The Cathedral Choir sings each Sunday at 11 am, and usually on the second Sunday of each month at 7 pm, from September to June, with limited participation during the Summer months.
 The Choir has an extensive repertoire of pieces and occasionally travels to other churches in the Diocese.

 The Cathedral Choir is always looking for new members!
 We welcome members of any church or denomination who are interested in sharing in our musical worship.
 The Choir rehearses in the Crypt on Wednesday evenings from 7:30 pm to 9:30 pm, from the first Wednesday after Labour Day to near the end of June.
 For more information on the Cathedral Choir, please contact the Musical Director, Sharon Whalen, at firstname.lastname@example.org

-Choral and Organ Scholarships (more information can be found here)
+Choral and Organ Scholarships

 The Scholarship Program for choral and organ scholars has supported dozens of students in their academic and church life.
 Undergraduate and secondary students are eligible for these scholarships, and are expected to attend weekly rehearsals and services.

 This very important program would not exist without the constant support of many generous parishioners.
 We are very grateful for this support and would like to thank all those who have donated to this program through the years.
 If you are interested in donating to the Choral Scholarship fund, please contact the Cathedral Office.